dan-blanchard/streams/index.rst

 "Python Can't Do This"
 ======================

+.. rst-class:: build

-"Free lunch is over."
+-  "Free lunch is over."

-"It can't scale."
+-  "It can't scale."

-"It's a toy language."
+-  "It's a toy language."

-**"Shoulda used Scala."**
+-  **"Shoulda used Scala."**

 Python Can't Scale?
 ===================